The Burnside bicategory of groupoids: Comparison

 \section{Comparison}

 Now we will see how the bicategories $\bB$ and $\bC$ are related.

-It may help to look at the case of groups, first.
+It may help to look first at the case of groups.
 So let $G$ be a group and $K$ a subgroup.
-The inclusion $p:K\rightarrow G$ expresses $K$ as a groupoid over $G$; but there is another groupoid over $G$ which is expressed in terms of the transitive $G$ set $G/K$, namely the translation groupoid $G(G/K)$.
+The inclusion $p:K\rightarrow G$ expresses $K$ as a groupoid over $G$; but there is another groupoid over $G$ that is expressed in terms of the transitive $G$ set $G/K$, namely the translation groupoid $G(G/K)$.
 These two groupoids over $G$ are in a suitable sense equivalent.